 Aaron: How did you think up the rules of Quidditch?

 JKR: I did it all in about half an hour after a row with my then-boyfriend, and I think that’s where the Bludgers came in. [laughs]

 Nathan: What inspired you to make such creative animals?

 JKR: Well, some of the animals I make up, like the Blast-Ended Skrewts, are mine, but many of them exist in folklore and mythology, and I’ve twisted them a bit to suit my own end.
 Hippogriffs: There’s not a lot if you go looking; I just created my own.

 Judy: And George, you’re the only one left, but quickly tell us your favorite character.

 George: My favorite character is Hermione.

-JKR: No. You are the first boy I’ve ever met whose favourite character is Hermione.
+JKR: No. You are the first boy I’ve ever met whose favorite character is Hermione.

 Judy and Richard: Really?

 JKR: But did you like her before Emma Watson started playing her?